christyguajardo/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

+We are starting the demonstration with the fact that the Virtual Machine and Resource Group already created.

+There are alot of steps in this demonstration.
+I hope to walk you through the process and with supporting print screens and instructions.

 <h2>Video Demonstration</h2>